11 Reasons Social Media Validation Feels So Good While Harmful

 - The need for social validation has been linked to increased anxiety and depression.
 When we rely on others’ approval for self-validation, it can lead to self-doubt and negative emotions.

-- People who get dependent on social media validation start engaging in excessive reassurance-seeking behaviors rather than seeking internal validation.
+- People who become dependent on social media validation tend to engage in excessive reassurance-seeking behaviors rather than seeking internal validation.

 - Some people become dopamine addictive, a chemical of pleasure—a means of improving their self-confidence, when they get likes and comments.